Puneet019/example1.0/Readme.md

 # demo
-# example  to demonstrate true and false statement .
+# example  to demonstrate if and else statement .